Balochistan Police: Law enforcement in Balochistan

 Balochistan Police is responsible for the law and order situation in mostly urban areas only, which are called A areas.
 This division has been in place, in various forms, since the time of the British Raj.
 Balochistan's rural areas, called B areas, are policed by the Balochistan Levies.
 The Frontier Corps operates in both areas.
 This division is seen as a severe handicap by the police as criminals based outside their limited area of jurisdiction can easily plan attacks and run away.

-The distinction was eliminated by Musharraf, however, it was brought back by the PPP government of 2008 under CM Balochistan Aslam Raisani.
+The distinction was eliminated by Pervez Musharraf, however, it was brought back by the PPP government of 2008 under CM Balochistan Aslam Raisani.
 The frequent swings in policy obviously do not allow institution-building and hurt the agencies' abilities to deal with crime.

-Since Pakistan's post 9/11 involvement in the War on Terrorism targeted killings, kidnappings, and terrorist attacks have risen substantially.
-In 2013 there were several bombings targeting the Hazara community in Quetta. and attacks on police including senior officials.
+Since Pakistan's post 9/11 involvement in the war on terrorism targeted killings, kidnappings, and terrorist attacks have risen substantially.
+In 2013 there were several bombings targeting the Hazara community in Quetta and attacks on police including senior officials.